This button takes you into Playback mode for image review on the 3.2in LCD screen. If you’re in Playback mode, it takes you back into shooting mode.

 The right button on the four-way controller allows you to access creative colour options including Natural (default), Bright, Portrait, Landscape, Vibrant, Radiant, Muted, Bleach Bypass, Reversal Film, Monochrome and Cross Processing.
 In this menu the strength of the effects can be set using the Info button.

-The down button on the four-way controller accesses the Flash modes, controlling the strength and style of lighting effects when an accessory flash-gun is used.
-Options include Flash Exposure Compensation, Red Eye Reduction and Slow-speed Sync for slow shutter speed effects with flash.
+The down button on the four-way controller accesses the Flash modes, controlling the strength and style of lighting effects from the pop-up flash or an accessory flashgun.
+Options include flash exposure compensation; wireless settings to control an off-camera flash; and slow-speed sync for slow shutter speed effects with flash.

 This button brings up the Control Panel on screen with access to frequently used settings.
 It also changes what’s displayed on the screen, switching between the shooting information, the electronic level, the electronic compass or nothing at all.